wincaton/week3labs/README.md

 6. Double check that output for your code cells is saved in your notebook
 7. Push your notebook to GitHub
 8. In Canvas, submit the GitHub URL for your lab on the assignment page
-  * e.g., github.com/*YourUsernameHere*/week3labs/03_Independent_Lab_*YourLastNameHere*.ipynb

-Make sure to shut down your instance of JupyterLab when you have finished work on your notebooks!